 What about Chapter 13?
 We think you should never go a Chapter 13 alone.
 I have never seen a Chapter 13 case, filed in good faith and lasting longer than a few months, where I thought the Debtor was made better off financially because they saved on attorney’s fees.
 If filing the Chapter 13 is the right decision, then we believe it is always worth it to get a competent and honest attorney to represent you.
 No exceptions in chapter 13; you can file pro se, but you really shouldn’t.

-There are times when we as society are overly concerned.
+There are times when we as a society are overly concerned.
 Sometimes we over-purchase warranties and even insurance.
 However, when it comes to filing for bankruptcy, it is not being overly cautious to seek competent legal counsel who knows not only the law, but the local practices and procedures in San Antonio.
 Contact Packard Law Firm today by calling 210-880-9395, or fill out a contact form to schedule a free consultation.